pingcap/tidb-operator/en/deploy-on-gcp-gke.md

 <!-- markdownlint-disable MD029 -->
 <!-- markdownlint-disable MD037 -->

-This document describes how to deploy a TiDB cluster on GCP Google Kubernetes Engine (GKE).
+This document describes how to deploy a GCP Google Kubernetes Engine (GKE) cluster and deploy a TiDB cluster on GCP GKE.

 ## Prerequisites